-South African constituents

-Risen to eighth or above

-Non-South African constituents

-Risen to fifth or above

-5.3.5 A company will be deleted at the quarterly review if it falls below the position stated below for the relevant country when the eligible companies for each index are ranked by full market value:
+South African constituents Risen to eighth or above Non-South African constituents Risen to fifth or above A company will be deleted at the quarterly review if it country when the eligible companies for each index a

-South African constituents

-Fallen to 12th or below

-Non-South African constituents

-Fallen to ninth or below
+South African constituents Fallen to 12th or below Non-South African constituents Fallen to ninth or below

-- A constant number of constituents will be maintained for each of the FTSE/JSE All Africa Indices.
+- 5.3.6 A constant number of constituents will be maintained for each of the FTSE/JSE All Africa Indices.
 Where a greater number of companies qualify to be inserted in an index than those qualifying to be deleted, the lowest ranking constituents presently included in the index will be deleted to ensure that an equal number of companies are inserted and deleted at the periodic review.
-Likewise, where a greater number of companies qualify to be deleted than those qualifying to be inserted, the companies of the highest-ranking companies that are presently not included in the index will be inserted to match the number of companies being deleted at the periodic review. - 5.3.7 Where a company is deleted after the FTSE/JSE Advisory Committee has met and approved periodic changes to the index but before the periodic changes have been implemented, the highest-ranking company, based on full market capitalisation from the new reserve list, excluding current index constituents, will replace the deleted company.
+Likewise, where a greater number of companies qualifying to be inserted, the companies of the highest-ranking companies that are presently not included in the index will be inserted to match the number of companies being deleted at the periodic review. - 5.3.7 Where a company is deleted after the FTSE/JSE Advisory Committee has met and approved periodic changes to the index but before the periodic changes have been implemented, the highest-ranking company, based on full market capitalisation from the new reserve list, excluding current index constituents, will replace the deleted company.